ABOUT BRISBANE STAGE

 In her late teens, Mandy Plumb made her professional stage debut in the musical HAIR while studying theatre at university.
 Luckily, a short burst of wisdom directed her to broaden her horizons by undertaking a second major in film and TV journalism.
 After a short-lived career of five years on stage (Australia, Dubai, India and New Caledonia), the odd television show appearance, commercials, body doubling, and an unsuccessful attempt to introduce theatresports to Thailand, Mandy segued into marketing communications.
-These days, Mandy still performs regularly with Ho Hum Musical Improv and Big Fork Theatre — Brisbane’s only Chicago-style improvisational comedy theatre group.
-Her passion for theatre and writing was the perfect marriage from which Brisbane Stage was born.
+These days, Mandy still performs regularly with Ho Hum Musical Improv and Big Fork Theatre.
+Her passion for performing arts and writing was the perfect marriage from which Brisbane Stage was born.

 About Melina Charles

 Melina has 20 years professional experience as a singer, actor and dancer and performance arts teacher.
-From cheerleading to dancing in operas and cruise ships, from casinos to CATS she thought she’d done and seen it all…but writing for Brisbane Stage has proved her wrong!
+From cheerleading to dancing in operas and cruise ships, and casinos to CATS, she thought she’d done and seen it all…but writing for Brisbane Stage has proved her wrong!
 Melina has feasted on the wonderful smorgasbord of entertainment that Brisbane has to offer and continues to be exposed to new and exciting talent.

 About Helen Gramotnev

-Helen is a Russian-Australian classical pianist, Latin dancer and art historian.
+Helen is a classical pianist, Latin dancer, and art historian.
 Before diving into the world of Latin dance and art history, most of her time was spent in theatres – onstage, backstage and in the directing chair.
-Her interest in theatre began from early age in Russia.
 At university she wrote a thesis on Elizabethan drama.
 She was one of the first members of Queensland Shakespeare Ensemble, and directed her own productions of European drama.
 Today she runs an art blog called Brushword, which has a curatorial focus and features contemporary artists from around the world.
 She has been writing for Brisbane Stage since 2018.

 About Bianca Reynolds